Chinthurst School, Tadworth

 A small high-achieving prep school set in a rural location with a strong family-friendly vibe and a big emphasis on community.

-The main entrance and building – a handsome Victorian number – is on Tadworth Street, and this houses the Upper School (years 3-6), as well as the dining hall, library, drama and music rooms, ITC suite and language classrooms.
+The main entrance and building – a handsome Victorian number – is on Tadworth Street, and this houses the Upper School (Years 3-6), as well as the dining hall, library, drama and music rooms and ICT suite.

-The Lower School (Little Chicks, kindergarten and years 1-2), and can be found across the other side of the playing fields in building with it’s own entrance on The Avenue.
+The Lower School (Little Chicks, Kindergarten and Years 1-2) can be found across the other side of the playing fields in a building with its own entrance on The Avenue.
 The littlies have access to a separate play area, but they also mingle with the older kids – like one big happy family.

 For a school that’s not set on particularly massive site – it’s about 4 acres all told – it certainly packs the facilities in.
 As you’d expect from an independent school that is strong on sport, you’ll find an in-ground heated pool (with a roof that slides off during the hotter months – very clever!), rugby and football playing fields, cricket nets, astroturf and an indoor sports hall.

-The Lower School has it’s own ICT suite and indoor hall.
+The Lower School has its own ICT suite and indoor hall too.

 MUSIC, DRAMA AND ART

-For those of a more arty disposition, there’s an lovely art room – complete with it’s own kiln, as well as several music rooms and an impressive drama studio.
+For those of a more arty disposition, there’s a lovely art room – complete with its own kiln, as well as several music rooms and an impressive drama studio.

 Ahhhh!
 The lovely, charismatic Cathy Trundle.
-Ms Trundle has been at Chinthurst for a year – having previously spent 10 years at Reigate St Mary’s, seven as that school’s deputy head.
+Miss Trundle has been at Chinthurst for 2 years – having previously spent 10 years at Reigate St Mary’s, seven as that school’s deputy head.
 She has a genuine passion for Chinthurst and the children – and this comes across.
-As you’d expect of a fairly new head, she has plans.
+Exciting plans are in place and the school is growing!
 But she also knows this school’s already onto a winner – and if it ain’t broke, don’t fix it.
-The school is growing – and she’d like to balance out the ratio of sexes and continue to develop the facilities, while continuing to do what Chinthurst does best – turn out happy, confident and successful kids.
+She wants to continue to do what Chinthurst does best – turning out happy, confident and successful kids.
 Children are encouraged to take risks, try new things and failure is turned into a positive learning experience.
 This builds confidence and provides a strong foundation from which they can fulfil their potential.